 Unless a dog suffers from real separation anxiety, he or she will cope quite happily when you go out for a while.
 However, many seem to have a real sixth sense about when you’re away for a while and may react accordingly.
 Obviously, one of the best ways to care for them is by employing a pet sitter – but even that needs handling carefully to ensure a settled and happy dog (which in turn helps to make sure you’re settled and happy on your travels, too!)

-Firstly, a well-socialised and well-trained dog, who is used to a routine, will accept change more readily – particularly when your sitter adheres to your routines.
+Firstly, a well-socialised and well-trained dog, which is used to a routine, will accept change more readily – particularly when your sitter adheres to your routines.
 For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships or excelling at agility or even flyball.
-However attending a good club, on a regular basis will make certain that he’s used to noise, bustle and lots of people.
+However, attending a good club on a regular basis will make certain that he’s used to noise, bustle and lots of people.
 It should also maintain a reliable recall and stay – essential at all times and especially so when being cared for by someone other than yourself.

-Choose your pet sitter well
+Choose your pet sitter well.

 The best way to guarantee your dog is happy with the person that will be doing the dog sitting is to take a great deal of time and care over choosing your sitter in the first place.
 Research carefully, and ask for recommendations – but do specify you only want sitters recommended whom your contacts have actually used – not just friends and family – then check qualifications, references and experience.
 Ascertain that the person who will be dogsitting will: